pallavi-bluebash/MCP_server/readme.md

 Welcome to the future of user registration!
 This isn't just another form; it's a dynamic, AI-powered assistant designed by Pallavi to streamline how you manage user sign-ups.
 Built with the cutting-edge **Google Gemini 2.0 Flash** and a custom **Model Calling Protocol (MCP) server**, this project brings intelligent automation right to your fingertips.

 Forget manual data entry and duplicate headaches.
-With Pallavi's AI Registration Hub, you simply tell the system what you need, and it intelligently handles the rest – from registering new users to instantly fetching your entire database.
+With **Seamless Sign-ups by Pallavi (AI-Driven)**, you simply tell the system what you need, and it intelligently handles the rest – from registering new users to instantly fetching your entire database.

 ---